 - Microwave the white chocolate and the butter together until just melted.½ cup butter, ⅓ cup white chocolate

-- In a mixing bowl, mix together flour, baking powder, salt, brown sugar and granulated sugar until mix well.½ cup granulated sugar, 1 cup plain flour, ½ teaspoon baking powder, ¼ teaspoon salt, ½ cup light brown sugar
+- In a mixing bowl, mix together flour, baking powder, salt, brown sugar and granulated sugar until mix well.½ cup granulated sugar, 1 cup all purpose flour, ½ teaspoon baking powder, ¼ teaspoon salt, ½ cup light brown sugar

 - Mix in eggs, vanilla and the melted chocolate mixture.2 large eggs, 1 teaspoon vanilla extract